vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 ## API key

-First, we create an seven API key that covers the `SMS` scope:
+First, we create a seven API key that covers the `SMS` scope:

 ![image](/assets/2025-07-31/010.png)

 ## The UI

-For our Peakboard app, we first create a simple UI with two text fields and a button:
+For our Peakboard app, we create a simple UI with two text fields and a button:

 ![image](/assets/2025-07-31/020.png)